rogue-87/fixgta-sa/readme.md

 This is a simple script that sets up GTA San Andreas on Linux

-For now the script only downloads the mods
+I'm currently updating the script so don't run it yet(unless you know what you're doing)

 ## Prerequisites